pitzl/tele-scope/README.md

   cd /usr/local/lib
   sudo ln -s /home/YOU/release/build/libftd2xx.so.1.3.6  libftd2xx.so
   ```
-* for pXar you need to install the libusb-1.0-0-dev package for your system
+* for proc600 data you need to install the libusb-1.0-0-dev package for your system
   ```
   https://sourceforge.net/projects/libusb/files/libusb-1.0/libusb-1.0.20/
   instruction for installation